Mone12/project-1/README.md

 # Netflix & Chill
 Very first project I created within a group during boot camp.
 We were all, for the most part fairly, new at coding so it could use some more work.
-However, it's completely functional so feel free to check it out in the link above.
+However, it's completely functional so feel free to check it out in the project description below.

 ## Team Members
 * Ben